bruab/bruab.github.io/_posts/2021-08-26-scheduling-a-call-is-not-productivity.md

 But choosing "let's jump on a call" as a next step is actually an act of desperation.

-It's a way of saying:

-> This project is important enough to be worth several people's time and attention.
-Yet there are no clear next steps right now, and I'm going to forget about it until an arbitrary calendar event pops up.
+It's a way of saying "this project is important enough to be worth several people's time and attention.
+Yet there are no clear next steps right now, and I'm going to forget about it until an arbitrary calendar event pops up."

 There's a contradiction there.
 If the project isn't all that important, don't make people go to a meeting about it.
 If it _is_ important, give it a little more time and attention in the moment.